Emefedez/SpotiCTL/README.md

 # spotictl.sh - Spotify Control from your Terminal

-Simple bash script for macOS that employs Spotify's APIs to control spotify players with your keyboard (works best with librespot + spotify-qt).
+Simple bash script (designed with a BTT GUI in mind) for macOS that employs Spotify's APIs to control spotify players with your keyboard (works best with librespot + spotify-qt).

 (REQUIRES PREMIUM)